Winter Guard International: Color guard division

-Independent percussion and winds
+Percussion division

 Adjudication

-WGI Adjudication Manuals for color guards, percussion and winds championships divide scoring in set reference criteria known as captions forming a scoring rubric.
+WGI Adjudication Manuals for color guards, percussion, and winds, championships divide scoring in set reference criteria known as captions forming a scoring rubric.
 Each caption is subdivided into elements such as performance analysis, design analysis, and effect evaluation.
 The adjudication manual is multi-tiered, meaning each competitive class—Regional A, A Class, Open Class, and World Class—has a set of scoring sheets listing differing criteria and descriptions for each caption.